Step 1 of 6

 Air Conditioning pre-installation evaluation

 A Manual J load calculation is the first step in proper installation.
 This calculation tells contractors how much heat your house gains throughout the day and what size air conditioner will keep it cool.
 Ideally, the load calculation is part of a home energy audit.
-This assessment identifies air leaks and other issues that increase the cost to run an air conditioner.
+This assessment identifies air leaks and other issues that increase the cost of running an air conditioner.
 An energy audit can cost several hundred dollars, but your utility company may offer discounts or rebates.
 Swift Services Heating, Cooling & Electrical offers a free energy audit.
 The technician inspects the system to test how much electricity it uses and compares it to normal levels for a unit.
 The technician will determine various ways the system could run more efficiently.
-If the system has certain shorts or old parts, then other parts will be working hard to pick up the slack and result in a system over-working to do its normal job.
+If the system has certain shorts or old parts, then other parts will be working hard to pick up the slack resulting in a system over-working to do its normal job.
 The technicians will also provide a complementary comparison chart to see what the price difference would be if they were to replace or repair the parts and the unit.
 Obviously, if the system is not running properly they cannot perform the efficiency test.
 If the system is not working, the problem would need to be fixed before the technician could determine this.
 They will also do a basic air quality test to see if the system is releasing anything into the air it shouldn’t be.
 Finally, they conduct a home health survey which ultimately determines what the most appropriate placement and size system should be in their house to most efficiently cool the house and minimize cost.
 Ask about your Free Energy Audit when you contact us.

 After the Manual J load calculation, your HVAC contractor should check the systems your air conditioner relies on, especially the ductwork, to ensure it can handle central air.

 Existing ducts often can’t handle the airflow of a modern air conditioner.
-Your home may also lack space to run a refrigerant line to the exterior, or room for an air conditioner coil or properly-sized vents.
+Your home may also lack space to run a refrigerant line to the exterior, or room for an air conditioner coil or properly sized vents.

 The central air conditioning unit